yerty

 Struck out 4% Tribunal removed the claim

-Default judgment 1% Employer failed to respond, claimant won by default
+Default judgment 1% Employer failed to respond

-Other 4% Includes various procedural outcomes
+Other 4% Various procedural outcomes

 How long will it take?